- 1/2 cup butter, softened

 - 10 ounces milk chocolate candy coating, melted

-- In a large bowl, cream butter and sugar until light and fluffy.
+- Preheat oven to 325°.
+In a large bowl, cream butter and sugar until light and fluffy.
 Beat in eggs and extract.
-Combine the flour, baking powder and salt; gradually add to creamed mixture and mix well.
+Combine flour, baking powder and salt; gradually add to creamed mixture and mix well.
 Stir in almonds and aniseed.

 - Divide dough in half.
-On a parchment paper-lined baking sheet, shape each portion into a 12-in. x 2-in. rectangle.
-Bake at 325° for 25-30 minutes or until firm to the touch and the edges are golden brown.
+On a parchment paper-lined baking sheet, shape each portion into a 12x2-in. rectangle.
+Bake 25-30 minutes or until firm to the touch and the edges are golden brown.

 - Cool on pans on wire racks.
 When cool enough to handle, transfer to a cutting board; cut diagonally with a serrated knife into 3/4-in. slices.
 Return to baking sheets cut side down.